 Holders of the Convertible Notes will have the right to require us to purchase their Convertible Notes upon the occurrence of a fundamental change at a purchase price equal to 100% of the principal amount of the Convertible Notes to be purchased, plus accrued and unpaid interest, if any, to, but not including, the fundamental change purchase date.
 In addition, in the event the conditional conversion feature of the Convertible Notes is triggered, holders of the Convertible Notes will be entitled to convert the Convertible Notes at any time during specified periods at their option.
 Upon conversion of the Convertible Notes, we will be required to make cash payments in respect of the Convertible Notes being converted, unless we elect to deliver solely shares of our common stock to settle such conversion (other than cash in lieu of any fractional share).
 Moreover, we will be required to repay the Convertible Notes in cash at their maturity, unless earlier converted or repurchased.
-We may not have enough available cash or be able to obtain financing at the time we are required to make purchases of Convertible Notes surrendered therefor, repay the Convertible Notes at maturity or Convertible Notes being converted.
-In addition, our ability to purchase the Convertible Notes or to pay cash upon conversions of the Convertible Notes may be restricted by law, by regulatory authority or by agreements governing our future indebtedness.
+We may not have enough available cash or be able to obtain financing at the time we are required to make purchases of Convertible Notes or to pay cash upon conversions of the Convertible Notes may be restricted by law, by regulatory authority or by agreements governing our future indebtedness.

-Our failure to purchase Convertible Notes required by the indenture governing the Convertible Notes or to pay cash payable upon future conversions of the Convertible Notes as required by the indenture governing the Convertible Notes would constitute a default under the indenture governing the Convertible Notes.
-A default under the indenture governing the Convertible Notes or the fundamental change itself could also lead to a default under the agreements governing our other indebtedness and the acceleration of amounts outstanding thereunder, including the Amended and Restated Senior Term Facility.
+Our failure to purchase Convertible Notes required by the indenture governing the Convertible Notes or to pay cash payable upon future conversions of the Convertible Notes as required by the indenture governing the Convertible Notes would constitute a default under the indenture governing the Convertible Notes or the fundamental change itself could also lead to a default under the agreements governing our other indebtedness and the acceleration of amounts outstanding thereunder, including the Amended and Restated Senior Term Facility.
 If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and purchase the Convertible Notes or make cash payments upon conversions thereof.
 A default under the indenture governing the Convertible Notes could have serious consequences on our financial condition and results of operations and could cause us to become bankrupt or otherwise insolvent.